Danp04/Portfolio/docs/Content samples/index.md

 {: .no_toc}

-In this section you can find pieces of content that I produced in three different tools: Markdown and MadCap Software.
+In this section you can find pieces of content that I produced in two different tools: Markdown and MadCap Software.